awsdocs/amazon-connect-admin-guide/doc_source/sample-lambda-integration.md

 1. The Invoke Lambda function block triggers **sampleLambdaFlowFunction**\.
 This sample Lambda function determines the location of the phone number\.
 The function times out in 4 seconds\.
 If it times out, it plays a prompt that says "Sorry, we failed to find the state for your phone number's area code\."

-1. In the first **Check contact attributes** block, it checks the channel the customer is using: voice or chat\.
+1. In the first **Check contact attributes** block, it checks the channel the customer is using: voice, chat, task\.
 If chat, it returns a fun fact\.

 1. If voice, the second **Check contact attributes** block is triggered\.
 It checks the match conditions of **State**, which is an external attribute\.
 It uses an external contact attribute because it's getting data by using a process that's external to Amazon Connect